 Universities have legal and ethical responsibilities for the safety and wellbeing of all students and staff.
 Policies and procedures to prevent or respond to staff-to-student sexual misconduct should acknowledge that a university will take reasonable steps to protect students from harm and support them to continue their education.
 At the same time, staff should be treated fairly, without the presumption of wrongdoing, and in accordance with their legal entitlements, including those under employment law.

 Understanding the legal context of this issue is critical.

-An accompanying legal framework briefing, developed by Eversheds Sutherland, will be published in April.
+Our accompanying legal briefing by Eversheds Sutherland summarises: